Skip to content

 • Does the EFOC29 cover 160m? — No, it is optimized for 80–10 m, with a focus on multiband usability.

-• Will a tuner always fix 80m and 30m? — Yes, within reason.
-Most tuners handle up to 3:1 SWR comfortably.
+• Will a tuner always fix 80m and 30m? — Usually, within reason.
+Most tuners handle up to 3:1 SWR comfortably, but very high impedance, very low impedance, or excessive reactance may still require installation adjustments.

 • Is trimming the wire recommended? — Not unless you want to retune for a fixed-frequency setup.
 Stick with the default length for multiband use.